vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-The account in the Skandapurān. a tells us that the third disciple, who was initiated in Mathurā, was named Mitra.
+The account in the Skandapurāṇa tells us that the third disciple, who was initiated in Mathurā, was named Mitra.
 No doubt there were many Mitras in Mathurā, but the mentioning of this name in this context may betray some historical awareness of the fact that the city of Mathurā, before the coming of the Sakas, had been governed by a Mitra dynasty. ´ 26 Making a (legendary) Mitra the fountainhead of a lineage of Pāśupata gurus in Mathurā would only add to the authenticity of this tradition.

-The Skandapurān. a suggests that before the Pāśupata teachers had settled in Mathurā, the movement had reached the city of Jambumārga, to be located between Ujjayanī and Mathurā.
+The Skandapurāṇa suggests that before the Pāśupata teachers had settled in Mathurā, the movement had reached the city of Jambumārga, to be located between Ujjayanī and Mathurā.
 27 In this city, the divine incarnation is said to have initiated his second disciple Gārgya.
 The exact location of Jambumārga is unknown, but it must have been an important Saiva centre.
 Professor Tsuchida ´ (Tokyo) has suggested to me that it may be the town called Mo-hi-shi-fa-lo pu-lo, Maheśvarapura, visited by Xuanzang in the first quarter of the seventh century.
 The chinese pilgrim describes the place as follows.

 The produce of the soil and the manners of the people are like those of the kingdom of Ujjayanˆı.
 They greatly esteem the heretics and do not reverence the law of the Buddha.
 There are several tens of Dˆeva temples, and the sectaries principally belong to the Pˆasupatas.
 The king is of the Brˆahman caste; he places but little faith in the doctrine of Buddha.
 28

 The itinerary of the Chinese pilgrim suggests that Maheśvarapura lay on the route from Ujjain to the north through Chitor, that is on the axis Ujjain, Mandasor, Chitor, Pus.kara, Mathurā.
 29 The research of Elizabeth Cecil (2016, 150 ff.) has shown that the salt lake region north of Pus.kara, around Sikar– Sambhar, traditionally known as Sapādalaks.a, in particular the excavation site at Naliasar, 6 km from Sāmbhar (Sākambharī), may be another good candidate ´ for Jambumārga.

-In between Pus.kara and Ujjain is the village presently known as Nagarī, corresponding to the ancient town of Mādhyamika, which is located near Chitor (Xuanzang’s Chi-ki-to) in Rajasthan.
-Just as in Maheśvarapura, Xuanzang reports a strong Saiva presence in Chi-ki-to: ‘There are about ten Dˆeva temples, ´ which some thousand followers frequent’ (Beal II, 271).
+In between Pus.kara and Ujjain is the village presently known as Nagarī, corresponding to the ancient town of Mādhyamika, which is located near Chitor (Xuanzang’s Chi-ki-to) in RajasthaṇJust as in Maheśvarapura, Xuanzang reports a strong Saiva presence in Chi-ki-to: ‘There are about ten Dˆeva temples, ´ which some thousand followers frequent’ (Beal II, 271).
 The archaeological remains in Nagarī (Mādhyamika) testify to its importance as a Saiva centre in ´ the 5th and 6th centuries, predating Chitor.
 30 We discuss the Nagarī remains in more detail elsewhere.
 31

 26 Gupta 1989, 129–131.